Hockey Night in Canada: Availability outside Canada

 When HNIC was on radio, it was broadcast over several powerful CBC clear-channel stations whose nighttime signals reached much of the northern United States; the games had a following in Boston, Chicago, Detroit, and New York, which also had NHL teams at the time.
-Foster Hewitt acknowledged the listeners in his opening greeting, "Hello Canada, and hockey fans in the United States and Newfoundland" (before Newfoundland joined Canada in 1949; the line is immortalized in the opening montage of today's Hockey Night telecasts).
+Foster Hewitt acknowledged the listeners in his opening greeting, "Hello Canada, and hockey fans in the United States and Newfoundland" (before Newfoundland joined Canada in 1949; the line was immortalized in the opening montage of modern Hockey Night telecasts).
 This continued into the television era, waning in recent years with the expansion of local-team TV coverage on regional sports networks; some C-band satellite dishes, however, can still receive CBC over-the-air feeds.
 U.S. cable television outlets near the international border (including Metro Detroit, Seattle, Buffalo, Burlington, Vermont and Sault Ste.
 Marie, Michigan) typically carry a nearby CBC affiliate on their systems, although some systems carry a non-regional station).
 CBC stations are generally carried within about 150 mi of the border, and are not blacked out.

 During the 2008–09 season, Hockey Nights main games were simulcast weekly in the United States on NHL Network with pre- and post-game shows.
-If U.S.-based teams appear in these games, the telecast is blacked out in the markets of the participating teams or is televised by the U.S. team's local broadcaster.
+If U.S.-based teams appear in these games, the telecast was blacked out in the markets of the participating teams or was televised by the U.S. team's local broadcaster.
 During the 2009–10 season, only the first game of the HNIC doubleheader was simulcast live on NHL Network; the second game and the post-game After Hours program was shown Sunday on tape delay; the only exception was Hockey Day in Canada.
 Since the Rogers takeover, HNIC on NHL Network carries games regardless of broadcaster (the CBC or a Rogers network).